Debiased Front-Door Learners for Heterogeneous Effects: Introduction

 A concrete instance (which we also use in our empirical study in \S~\ref{subsec:real-data}) is the effect of adopting a primary seat-belt law ($X$) on occupant fatality ($Y$), with observed seat-belt use ($Z$) as the mediator, and observed covariate $C$.
 This scenario is depicted in Fig.~\ref{fig:FD}.
 Because of unmeasured confounding between $X$ and $Y$, the naive contrast $\mathbb{E}[Y \mid X=1] - \mathbb{E}[Y \mid X=0]$ is a biased estimate of the causal effect.
 When belt use responds strongly to law adoption and the observed covariates plausibly explain belt use, the setting is consistent with an FD structure, enabling identification and estimation of the causal effect via FD adjustment \citep{pearl:95}.

 Although robust FD estimation has advanced recently (refer \S~\ref{subsec:related-works}), most methods target population averages (the \emph{average treatment effect}).
 In practice, platforms require \emph{personalized} effects—i.e., the conditional front-door effect $\tau(C)$—to support decision-making at the user or context level.
 We address this gap by adapting heterogeneous treatment effect estimators developed for the standard ignorability \citep{rubin1974Causal} (or back-door adjustment \citep{pearl:95}), such as the DR-Learner \citep{kennedy2020optimal} and the R-learner \citep{nie2021quasi}, to the front-door setting.
-Concretely, \begin{enumerate}[leftmargin=*] \item \textbf{FD-DR-Learner.} We construct a pseudo-outcome whose conditional mean equals $\tau(C)$.
-Regressing this pseudo-outcome on $C$ yields a debiased estimator that achieves quasi-oracle rates (the rate achievable with true nuisances) whenever the nuisances converge at $n^{-1/4}$-rates. \item \textbf{FD-R-Learner.} We develop a three-stage procedure: (1) estimate how $X$ changes $Z$ across $C$; (2) estimate how changes in $Z$ shift $Y$ given $(X,C)$; (3) compose these estimates to obtain $\tau(C)$.
-This estimator achieves quasi-oracle rates whenever nuisances converge at $n^{-1/4}$-rates. \item \textbf{Theory and Practice.} We provide error analyses of the proposed estimators, showing debiasedness under slow nuisance convergence.
+Concretely, \begin{enumerate}[leftmargin=*] \item \textbf{FD-DR-Learner.} We construct a front-door pseudo-outcome whose conditional mean equals $\tau(C)$ at the true nuisances.
+With estimated nuisances, its conditional bias is controlled by product-error terms, so the final regression can inherit the target learner's oracle behavior when these remainders are sufficiently small. \item \textbf{FD-R-Learner.} We develop a three-stage procedure: (1) estimate how $X$ changes $Z$ across $C$; (2) estimate how changes in $Z$ shift $Y$ given $(X,C)$; (3) compose these pathway estimates to obtain $\tau(C)$.
+Its guarantee is stated through explicit stage-error bounds for the pathway learners and the final regression. \item \textbf{Theory and Practice.} We provide assumption-forward error analyses of the proposed estimators, showing conditional quasi-oracle corollaries when bounded overlap, sample splitting, moment bounds, and stage-learning guarantees hold.
 We demonstrate our findings with synthetic and real-world data analysis. \end{enumerate} This paper is organized as follows. \S\ref{sec:fd-dr-learner}-\ref{sec:fd-r-learner} presents the FD-DR and FD-R learners. \S\ref{sec:experiments} reports simulations and a case study.
 All proofs are deferred to Section~\ref{sec:proofs}.